 Easy.
 Because you have something to share with the world.
 Or because you want to get your personal message out there.
 Or because you want to hold yourself accountable to something.
 Or because you’re bored and have a ton of free time.

-This is especially true for content creators who already put out regular non-vlog content.
-Vlogging is a great way to connect with your audience, bring them along through your struggles and success, and form a stronger connection with your viewers.
+This is especially true for content creators who already put out regular non-vlog YouTube videos.
+Starting a vlog is a fun way to connect with your audience, bring them along through your struggles and success, and form a stronger connection with your viewers.

 Committing to a vlog is also useful because of the first word in this sentence: Committing.
 If you have a vlog that you’re dedicated to maintaining, it will help hold you accountable.
 It will guarantee that you have something to create.